ckaestne/seai/lectures/18_safety/safety.md

 ![](hazop-eb.jpg)

-* Specificaton: EB must apply a maximum braking command to the engine.
+* Specification: EB must apply a maximum braking command to the engine.
   * __NONE__: EB does not generate any braking command.
   * __LESS__: EB applies less than max. braking.